 In §2.2 we showed how to construct a topological n-category from a traditional n-category; the morphisms of the topological n-category are string diagrams labeled by the traditional n-category.
 In this appendix we sketch how to go the other direction, for n = 1 and 2.
-The basic recipe, given a disk-like n-category C, is to define the k-morphisms of the corresponding traditional n-category to be $C(B^k)$, where B^k is the standard k-ball.
-One must then show that the axioms of §6.1 imply the traditional n-categories) yields the appropriate sort of equivalence on each side.
-Since we haven't given a definition for functors between disk-like n-categories (the paper is already too long!), we do not pursue this here.
+The basic recipe, given a topological n-category \mathcal{C} , is to define the k-morphisms of the corresponding traditional n-category to be $\mathcal{C}(B^k)$, where B^k is the $standard\ k$ -ball.
+One must then show that the axioms of §6.1 imply the traditional n-category axioms.
+One should also show that composing the two arrows (between traditional and topological n-categories) yields the appropriate sort of equivalence on each side.
+Since we haven't given a definition for functors between topological n-categories (the paper is already too long!), we do not pursue this here.